hypertrace/hypertrace-ui/README.md

 ];
 ```

-`NOTE`: We highly recommend you to check out all the existing example of table and cell renderers to learn about these more.
+`NOTE`: We highly recommend you to check out all the existing example of table and cell renderers to learn more.

 ## GraphQl Handlers